clicknium/clicknium-docs/doc/concepts/concepts.md

 # Concepts
-Here you can find detailed documentation about each one of Clicknium’s core concepts and how to use them, as well as a high-level architectural overview.
+Here you can find detailed documentations about each one of Clicknium’s core concepts and how to use them, as well as a high-level architectural overview.

 ## Overview
 - [Locator](./locator.md)